theatre-js/theatre/CONTRIBUTING.md

 ### Hacking with `examples/`

-Other than `playground`, the [`examples/`](./examples) folder contains a few small projects that use Theatre with [parcel](https://parceljs.org), [Create react app](create-react-app.dev), and other build tools.
+Other than `playground`, the [`examples/`](./examples) folder contains a few small projects that use Theatre.js with [parcel](https://parceljs.org), [Create react app](create-react-app.dev), and other build tools.
 This means that unlike `playground`, you have to build all the packages before running the examples.